greenkode/blog/_posts/2021-02-13-representing-money-in-your-api.md

 The question of which units to use is one of those that draws a *meh* response.
 The case being that there isn't really a right, or wrong way to do it.
 Looking at this [question](https://stackoverflow.com/questions/29341337/how-to-define-money-amounts-in-an-api) on StackOverflow yields insight into how different systems implement it.

+Of course, there are advantages and disadvantages to this approach.
+I'd like to know what you think Leave feedback here if you